Mopani Rest Camp

 Mopani is a rest camp in Kruger National Park, South Africa.
 It lies along the northern shore of the Pioneer Dam on the Tsendze River.

 Activities

-Mopani is one of the first camps to offer a Sunset Drive-Boma Braai combo activity.
+Mopani was one of the first camps to offer a Sunset Drive-Boma Braai combo activity.
 This is a combination of the standard Sunset Drive game drive and Boma Braai (a catered braai in a boma near the camp).
-They also offer guided bush walks, game drives, bush breakfasts and bush braais.
+Park staff also offer guided bush walks, game drives, bush breakfasts and bush braais.
 The western portion of the camp contains a walking trail along the fence, with views of the lake.

 Nearby attractions

 Mopani is only 12 km south of the Tropic of Capricorn.
-There is a sign and parking space on the road north of camp at the tropic.
-It is allowed to exit your vehicle in this spot.
-Immediately south of camp on the south side of the river (although a 4 km drive away) is the Pioneer Dam Bird Hide, as well as the Shipandani sleep-over Hide.
+There is a sign and parking space on the tarred road north of camp at the tropic.
+Visitors are allowed to disembark from their vehicles at this spot (at their own risk).
+South of camp on the southern bank of the river (although a 4 km drive away) is the Pioneer Dam Bird Hide, as well as the Shipandani sleep-over Hide.